matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 synthetic per-user redaction events (which are only for backwards compatibility anyway) feel like the lesser evil.

-We could let the user specify an expiry time for messages relative to when they were sent rather than when they were read.
-However, I can't think of a good enough use case to justify complicating the proposal with that feature.
-We can extend if/when that use case emerges.

 ## Issues

 We should probably ignore missing read receipts from bots when deciding